 FF Use to designate permitted benefits under a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-Employers should use this code in Box 12 to report any amounts of benefits allowable under a QSEHRA.
-The maximum reimbursement for an eligible individual employee under a QSEHRA is \$4,950 for tax year 2017, or \$10,000 if the benefit includes reimbursements for family members.
+Employers should use this code to report in Box 12 any amounts of benefits allowable under a QSEHRA.
+The maximum reimbursement for an eligible individual employee under a QSEHRA is \$5,050 or \$10,250, for tax year 2018 if the benefit includes reimbursements for family members.
+For 2019, it is \$5,150 for an individual, and \$10,450 for family.